 \subsection{Tracking a harmonic reference}

 { }

-We show results comparing the three aforementioned formulations to track a harmonic reference with base frequency $w = \pi/16$, whose period is therefore of $T = 32$ samples.
+We show results comparing the above MPC formulations to track a harmonic reference with base frequency $w = \pi/16$, whose period is therefore of $T = 32$ samples.

-We solve the HMPC formulation \eqref{eq:HMPC} using the solver presented in \cite{krupa_efficiently_2022}, available in the SPCIES toolbox \cite[\texttt{v0.3.8}]{krupa_spcies_2020}, taking its parameter $\rho = 150$.
+We solve \eqref{eq:HMPC} using the solver presented in \cite{krupa_efficiently_2022}, available in the SPCIES toolbox \cite[\texttt{v0.3.11}]{krupa_spcies_2020}, taking its parameter $\rho = 150$.
 We also solve \eqref{eq:HMPC} using version \texttt{3.2.3} of the SCS solver \cite{ODonoghue_SCS_21}.
-We solve the periodic MPCT and stdMPC formulations using the OSQP solver \texttt{v0.6.2} \cite{stellato_osqp_2020}.
-We take the exit tolerances of SPCIES and OSQP as $10^{-4}$, and the ones of SCS as $10^{-6}$, since its the largest tolerance for which we got reasonable suboptimal solutions.
-The tests are performed on an Intel Core i5-8250U operating at $1.60$GHz in Matlab using the C-MEX interface of the solvers.
+We solve all other MPC formulations using the OSQP solver \texttt{v0.6.2} \cite{stellato_osqp_2020}.
+We take the exit tolerances of SPCIES and OSQP as $10^{-4}$, and the ones of SCS as $10^{-6}$, since it is the largest tolerance for which we got reasonable suboptimal solutions.
+Tests are performed on a $2.3$GHz Intel~i7 in MATLAB using the C-MEX interface of the solvers.

-Figure~\ref{fig:admissible} shows the closed-loop trajectory of the system, depicted in blue, when tracking an admissible harmonic reference, depicted in red.
-We show the result of simulating $2T = 64$ samples using the HMPC, MPCT and stdMPC controllers in Figures~\ref{fig:admissible:HMPC}, \ref{fig:admissible:MPCT} and \ref{fig:admissible:LaxMPC}, respectively.
-The results indicate that the HMPC controller behaves similarly to the MPCT controller.
-However, the performance, measured as $ \Sum{t=0}{63} \|x(t) - \xr(t) \|_Q^2 + \|u(t) - \ur(t)\|_R^2$, of the HMPC controller is $91.30$, whereas the one obtained with the MPCT formulation is $99.81$.
-The higher performance of the HMPC formulation when working with small prediction horizons was reported in \cite{krupa_harmonic_2022} for the case of tracking constant references.
-The result indicates that this may also be the case when tracking harmonic references.
+Fig.~\ref{fig:admissible} shows the closed-loop trajectory of the system when tracking an admissible harmonic reference (depicted in red).
+We show the results when using the HMPC and \emph{perMPCT} formulations in Fig.~\ref{fig:admissible:HMPC} and~\ref{fig:admissible:perMPCT}, respectively, as well as the control inputs for both formulations in Fig.~\ref{fig:admissible:input}.
+The results indicate that the HMPC controller behaves similarly to the \emph{perMPCT} controller when the reference is admissible.